 Picking a Poor Realtor

-Unfortunately there is a dirty little practice in Real Estate circles known as “buying a listing” that many agents employ as part of their business practice.
-You see in many cases when a seller is interviewing multiple Real Estate agents, a lesser skilled Realtor will resort to telling a seller what they want to hear in order to get the listing.
+Unfortunately, there is a dirty little practice in Real Estate circles known as “buying a listing” that many agents employ as part of their business practice.
+You see in many cases when a seller is interviewing multiple Real Estate agents; a lesser skilled Realtor will resort to telling a seller what they want to hear to get the listing.

 We all want to believe our home is better than Mr. & Mrs. Smith’s home that just sold down the street even though it is nearly identical.
 A poor Realtor knows this and uses it to their advantage.
 A seller never wants to leave money on the table and rightfully so.